Gupta Empire: Faxian

-Faxian (or Fa Hsien etc.), a Chinese Buddhist, was one of the pilgrims who visited India during the reign of the Gupta emperor Chandragupta II.
-He started his journey from China in 399 and reached India in 405.
-During his stay in India up to 411, he went on a pilgrimage to Mathura, Kannauj, Kapilavastu, Kushinagar, Vaishali, Pataliputra, Kashi, and Rajagriha, and made careful observations about the empire's conditions.
+Faxian, a Chinese Buddhist monk, was one of the pilgrims who visited India during the reign of the Gupta emperor Chandragupta II.
+He started his journey from China in 399 CE and reached India in 405 CE.
+During his stay in India up to 411 CE, he went on a pilgrimage to Mathura, Kannauj, Kapilavastu, Kushinagar, Vaishali, Pataliputra, Kashi, and Rajagriha, and made careful observations about the empire's conditions.
 Faxian was pleased with the mildness of administration.
-The Penal Code was mild and offences were punished by fines only.
+The penal code was mild, and offences were punished by fines only.
 From his accounts, the Gupta Empire was a prosperous period.
 His writings form one of the most important sources for the history of this period.

 Faxian on reaching Mathura comments––"The snow and heat are finely tempered, and there is neither hoarfrost nor snow.
 The people are numerous and happy.
 They have not to register their households.
 Only those who cultivate the royal land have to pay (a portion of) the gain from it.
 If they want to go, they go.
 If they want to stay on, they stay on.
 The king governs without decapitation or (other) corporal punishments.
 Criminals are simply fined according to circumstances.
 Even in cases of repeated attempts at wicked rebellion, they only have their right-hand cut off.
 The king's bodyguards & attendants all have salaries.
 Throughout the whole country, the people do not kill any living creature, not drink any intoxicating liquor, nor eat onions or garlic."